Q: How can I prepare for the reading and writing required at ACSC?

 The School of Advanced Nuclear Deterrence Studies (SANDS) and PAS are considered an ACSC Concentration but participating students are selected directly by the Central Selection Board.

-The invitation to apply for Schriever Scholars, MDOS, or BH is typically sent out early spring (March-May) prior to the start of the upcoming academic year.
+The invitation to apply for Schriever Scholars, JADS, ACSC Leadership Specialization, or BH is typically sent out early spring (March-May) prior to the start of the upcoming academic year.
 The message is sent out via NIPR email.
 It is possible for late add alternates to miss the initial message.
 If that is the case please contact the STUS leadership.

 Blue Horizon’s (BH) is not considered an ACSC Concentration.
 It is a CSAF-sponsored program, but it does select members from the inbound ACSC student roster by an invitation to apply.

-A: The Academic Calendar is finalized by ACSC Leadership near the completion of the current class.
+A: The Academic Calendar for each year is finalized by ACSC Leadership near the May-June timeframe.
 Once finalized the Academic Calendar communicates which core courses will be conducted in the different terms, key ACSC events, breaks, and holidays/family days.
 ACSC is a unit within AETC and honors all US National Holidays and AETC Family Days.

 Q: How frequently does Academic Calendar change?